-- Two controls are used in this operation.
-They are: the swivel latch-pin lever and the yoke clamp handle. - b.
-A swivel latch lever automatically indexes the yoke at each $90^{\rm O}$ position.
-Pull the spring-loaded swivel latch-lever forward to release this pin. - c.
-The yoke clamp handle locks the yoke to the carriage in any position.
+- a.
+Two controls are used in this operation.
+They are: the yoke pivot latch and the yoke lock handle. - b.
+The yoke pivot latch automatically indexes the yoke at each 90° position.
+Pull the spring-loaded yoke pivot latch forward to release this pin. - c.
+The yoke lock handle locks the yoke to the carriage in any position.
 Pull the handle forward to release the yoke; push the handle rearward to secure the yoke.